NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 ### Updating packages in bulk

-There is a tool to update alot of python libraries in bulk, it exists at `maintainers/scripts/update-python-libraries` with this repository.
+There is a tool to update a lot of Python libraries in bulk, it exists at `maintainers/scripts/update-python-libraries` with this repository.

 It can quickly update minor or major versions for all packages selected